Filmography

 Harriet and the Piper (Louis B. Mayer Productions and Anita Stewart Productions) Distributed by: Associated First National Pictures.
 Length: 6 reels, 5,954 feet.
 General Release: September 13, 1920.
 Director: Bertram Bracken.
 Writers: Kathleen Norris (story) and Monte M. Katterjohn (scenario).
 Cinematography: Rene Guissart.
 Cast: Anita Stewart, Ward Crane, Charles Richman, Myrtle Stedman, Margaret Landis, Byron Munson, Loyola O’Connor, Irving Cummings, and Barbara La Marr Deely.
 A print of this film is on file at the Archives Franҫaises Du Film-CNC (Bois-d’Arcy, France).

-Synopsis: Free-spirited Harriet Field (Anita Stewart) has fallen for scoundrelly Royal Blondin (Ward Crane) and the pair solidify their whirlwind attraction in a counterfeit wedding ceremony in a Greenwich Village café.
-Recognizing Royal’s licentious character and regretting her indiscretions, Harriet runs away from him and mends her ways—taking a job as a live-in secretary to wealthy Isabelle Carter (Myrtle Steadman) and steadfast companion to Isabelle’s daughter, Nina (Margaret Landis)—but is nonetheless obliged to answer to the piper for her disreputable past.
-Royal re-surfaces at a ball in the Carters’ home, threatening to scandalize Harriet by revealing their past relationship unless she allows him to romance Nina.
+Synopsis: Free-spirited Harriet Field (Anita Stewart) has fallen for scoundrelly Royal Blondin (Ward Crane) and the pair solidify their whirlwind attraction in a counterfeit wedding ceremony in a Greenwich Village cafe.
+Recognizing Royal’s licentious character and regretting her indiscretions, Harriet runs away from him and mends her ways—taking a job as a live-in secretary to wealthy Isabelle Carter (Myrtle Steadman) and companion to Isabelle’s daughter, Nina (Margaret Landis)—but is nonetheless obliged to answer to the piper for her disreputable past.
+Royal resurfaces at a ball in the Carters’ home, threatening to scandalize Harriet by revealing their past relationship unless she allows him to romance Nina.
 To prevent a marriage between Nina and Royal, Harriet, by now married to Nina’s widowed father, Richard (Charles Richman), confesses her past, impresses Richard with her allegiance, and is forgiven.
-(Barbara La Marr [Deely], billed as the Tam O’ Shanter girl, portrays Royal’s tempestuous former flame, causing his austere, rich aunt to disinherit him after he takes up with Harriet.)
+(Barbara La Marr [Deely], billed as the Tam O’ Shanter girl, portrays Royal’s tempestuous former flame, who causes his austere, rich aunt to disinherit him after he takes up with Harriet.)

 Flame of Youth (See the Flame of Youth entry in the “Screenwriter” section above.
 Barbara has an uncredited role in the film.)